Kitashi14/DevBoost/README.md

 # DevBoost
-DevBoost is a Visual Studio Code extension designed to supercharge developer productivity with AI-powered  tools.
+Supercharge developer productivity with multiple tools along with extra support of AI.

 ## SmartCmd